mprencipe/orbb/README.md

 ### Permutation strategies
 - Bitflip: Checks (single) bitflipped variants of valid package names in a registry, e.g. *foobar* -> *fgobar, noobar, foobav..*
+- Omission: Removes up to n characters, use `-s o<n>` where n is the maximum number of characters omitted. **Warning!** This can produce a huge number of permutations, experiment with a small amount first.